Last updated on September 13th, 2022 at 12:53 pm

 Why A Spore Based Probiotic Versus A Soil or Lactic Acid Based Probiotic?

-Once you begin the process of removing the unwanted pathogens your body slowly begin to win the war.
-As the mucosal lining begins to heal, we absorb significantly more nutrients than we once did and energy returns.
-Gut wrenching symptoms begin to vanish.
+Once you begin the process of removing the unwanted pathogens your body slowly begins to win the war.
+As the mucosal lining begins to heal, we absorb significantly more nutrients than we once did, and energy returns.
+Gut-wrenching symptoms begin to vanish.

 Step 2 Protocol Summary:

-- Toxin Binder: Continue taking MegaIgG2000 as a toxin binder until done with bottle.
+Toxin Binder: Continue taking MegaIgG2000 as a toxin binder until done with bottle.
 Continue if it is helping with detox symptoms.
-You should have stopped taking GI Microb-X

 Step 3: Rebuild & Reinforce

 Let’s review.
-With a compromised digestive system with gut wrenching symptoms there is lots of rebuilding to be done and anytime you rebuild you want to reinforce it so it stays that way.
-The mucosal lining had lost its integrity and inflammation had caused what are called the tight junctions of the intestinal lining to loosen.
-When these tight junctions are loose undigested food particles and or pathogens can seep through the lining and end up in the blood stream which causes the inflammatory response and you to not feel very good.
+With a compromised digestive system with gut-wrenching symptoms, there is lots of rebuilding to be done and anytime you rebuild you want to reinforce it so it stays that way.
+The mucosal lining had lost its integrity and inflammation had caused what is called the tight junctions of the intestinal lining to loosen.
+When these tight junctions are loose undigested food particles and or pathogens can seep through the lining and end up in the bloodstream which causes an inflammatory response and you to not feel very good.

 The immune system picks up on these particles as invaders, hence triggering more of an auto-immune response.
 We need to finish the repair and reinforce the mucosal cells which will restore the tight junctions and we can kiss leaky gut goodbye.

-Now that we have good gut bacteria being seeded into our intestines we need to feet that good gut bacteria with gut bacteria food otherwise known as prebiotics.
+Now that we have good gut bacteria being seeded into our intestines we need to feed that good gut bacteria with gut bacteria food otherwise known as prebiotics.